cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
  - All Items Tab
-   - Menu Items for creating all types
    - Visible edit button/option
-   - Excel Options
  - For geo types and notes review local file cleanup on delete
  - Right click context menu for items
  - The GUI Context tests are breaking - longer waits needed for the background events to run?
 Something else?